department-of-veterans-affairs/va.gov-team/platform/content/form-content-process.md

 (Ask: Do all form fields translate to online application?
 Are there any form fields that we don’t need for the online form?)
 - Discuss if any of the form language, labels, or questions are confusing
 - Identify related and potentially dependent questions
-- Discuss if there is any specific content that should be included on the online's form Introduction page (addition eligiblity information?)
+- Discuss if there is any specific content that should be included on the online's form Introduction page (addition eligibility information?)
 - Discuss if there is any specific content that should be included on the online's form Confirmation page (other related benefits a user  might be elibile for?)